MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves.md

 ## Secure enclave attestation

-Enclave attestation is a workflow that allows a client application to establish trust with a secure enclave for the database, the application is connected to, before sharing cryptographic keys and using the enclave for processing sensitive data.
+Enclave attestation is a workflow that allows a client application to establish trust with a secure enclave for the database and the application it's connected to, before sharing cryptographic keys and using the enclave for processing sensitive data.
 The attestation workflow verifies the enclave is a genuine VBS or Intel SGX enclave and the code running inside it is the genuine Microsoft-signed enclave library for Always Encrypted.
-Enclave attestation can help detect attacks that involve tampering with the enclave code or it's environment by malicious administrators.
+Enclave attestation can help detect attacks that involve tampering with the enclave code or its environment by malicious administrators.

-To attest the enclave, both the client driver within the application and the [!INCLUDE[ssde-md](../../../includes/ssde-md.md)], the application is connected to, communicate with an external attestation service using a client-specified endpoint.
+To attest the enclave, both the client driver within the application and the [!INCLUDE[ssde-md](../../../includes/ssde-md.md)], the application it's connected to, communicate with an external attestation service using a client-specified endpoint.

 A valid attestation service depends on the enclave type and your database environment:

 - VBS enclaves in [!INCLUDE[sql-server-2019](../../../includes/sssql19-md.md)] require [Windows Defender System Guard runtime attestation](https://www.microsoft.com/security/blog/2018/06/05/virtualization-based-security-vbs-memory-enclaves-data-protection-through-isolation/) using Host Guardian Service (HGS) as an attestation service.
-See [Plan for Host Guardian Service attestation](always-encrypted-enclaves-host-guardian-service-plan.md) for more information.
+For more information, see [Plan for Host Guardian Service attestation](always-encrypted-enclaves-host-guardian-service-plan.md).
 - Intel SGX enclaves in [!INCLUDE[ssSDSfull](../../../includes/sssdsfull-md.md)] (DC-series databases) require [Microsoft Azure Attestation](/azure/attestation/overview).
-See [Plan for Intel SGX enclaves and attestation in Azure SQL Database](../../../../azure-sql/database/always-encrypted-enclaves-plan.md) for more information.
+For more information, see [Plan for Intel SGX enclaves and attestation in Azure SQL Database](/azure/azure-sql/database/always-encrypted-enclaves-plan).

 ## Supported client drivers